 The Governor of each state has designated state officials to act on behalf of the public as trustees for natural resources.
 Natural resources under state jurisdiction include all fish, wildlife, and biota including a shared trusteeship with the Federal Government for certain plants and animals, air, surface water, groundwater, and land.
 In addition, the natural resource trustees listed below will be contacted in accordance with their state's emergency notification protocol.
-State trustees within Region 8 and their 24-hour emergency notification phone numbers are provided in Annex III, Attachment A and in Annex VII.
+State trustees within Region 8 and their 24-hour emergency notification phone numbers are provided in Annex I.